Odhynn/naerk/content/Gods/Berohath.md

 > [!quote]
 > "In the dark of the moon, one cannot tell a fox from an owl.
 But the fox and the owl both know."

 Berohath is an enigmatic entity in the shape of a fox.
 It finds ground in the thoughts of theft, dishonorable behaviour, stealthy acts and cunning.
-During the events of [[e-antizelia-tou-elaphiou-tes-alepous-kai-tou-gerakiou|a ritual]] in [[Korhond]], she argued and reconciled with [[Valanshore]] and [[B'tolen]].
+During the events of [[Enmity of Deer, Fox and Raven|a ritual]] in [[Korhond]], she argued and reconciled with [[Valanshore]] and [[B'tolen]].